qiita-spots/qiita/README.rst

   external sources.
 For example, metabolomics processing in `GNPS <http://gnps.ucsd.edu>`__ and data visualization in Qiita.
 * Creation of a REST API to query and access the data hosted by Qiita.
-* Improved analysis pipeline for 16S datasets.
+* Improved analysis pipeline for target gene datasets.
 * Crowd-sourced metadata curation of existing studies: improve the metadata of existing studies by submitting “fix proposals” to the authors of the study.